✓Quick Takeaways

 What Separates $1K/Month From $10K/Month Creators

 I get this question constantly.
 And the answer isn't what most people expect.
 It's not about being hotter.
 It's not about posting more explicit content.
 The creators I manage who cross $10K/month share four things — and none of them are about looks.
+(The first one?
+Picking the right niche before doing anything else.)

 They already have (or build) a real audience

 A $10K/month creator usually has tens of thousands of social media followers converting at 1–1.5%.
 A $1K/month creator is still building that funnel.
 You can't sell to people who don't know you exist.
+Already have that audience?
+Our guide on turning followers into subscribers maps out the exact playbook.
+One shortcut?
+Building an audience through cam sites — platforms like Stripchat and Chaturbate have built-in traffic that you can funnel straight to your OnlyFans.

 They focus on chatting and PPV, not just posting